oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 {"Problem processing request in ":"com.oracle.labs.helidon.storefront.resources.StorefrontResource.reserveStockItem(com.oracle.labs.helidon.storefront.data.ItemRequest)","param values":["ItemRequest(requestedItem=Pencil, requestedCount=6)"],"Exception":"Message is null"}
 ```

-Now the caller has more details on what went wrong.
+Now the caller has lots of details on what went wrong.

 The fallback class is com.oracle.labs.helidon.storefront.resources.fallback.StorefrontFallbackHandler.
 If you're interested do have a look at it, but be warned it has quite a lot of slightly complex Java code for manipulating stacks, parameters and so on.